PaulSHahn2/emacssetup/BUILD.md

 Note that on RHEL you will need to enable devtoolset-10 via *scl* each time you start your sessions, before you can run *emacs*.
 I typically also start my Python virtual environment before starting the *emacs* daemon.

+Note that if you run scl enable or start a python 3 virtual env that it can break various OS tooling like *yum/dnf* and friends.
+These tools expect older versions of utilities and older versions of python and are not forward compatible.